google/latency-benchmark/README.md

 The [Oculus Latency Tester](https://www.oculusvr.com/order/latency-tester/) is a hardware device with a light sensor that can measure end-to-end latency from USB input to pixels changing on the screen.
 This kind of hardware-based measurement accounts for all possible sources of latency.
 It's the most complete and accurate measurement possible, and it's now supported by the Web Latency Benchmark.
 Just plug it in and you'll see a special test page.

+## New: Automated testing

+Thanks to jmaher, the benchmark now accepts command-line arguments that enable fully automated benchmark runs, with results reported in JSON format to a server of your choosing.

 ## How it works

 The Web Latency Benchmark works by programmatically sending input events to a browser window, and using screenshot APIs to detect when the browser has finished drawing its response.